handsonarchitects/blog/content/blog/2025/effective-planning-for-sre-projects/index.md

 ---
-title: Effective Planning for Site Reliability Engineering (SRE) Projects
+title: Effective planning for Site Reliability Engineering (SRE) projects
 date: "2025-04-14"
 description: This blog post provides a comprehensive guide to effective planning for Site Reliability Engineering (SRE) projects, balancing long-term initiatives with operational responsibilities.
 However, the principles and practices discussed here are not limited to SRE.
 They can be applied to any software engineering project, making them relevant for a wide range of teams and organizations.
 featuredImage: ./sre-planning-hero.png